hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 - In the background check model, the attester conveys evidence to the relying party, which then forwards the evidence to the verifier for appraisal; the verifier computes the attestation result and sends it back to the relying party.

 - In the passport model, the attester transmits evidence to the verifier directly and receives attestation results, which are then relayed to the relying party.

 This specification supports both patterns.

-Several formats for encoding evidence are available, such as
+Several formats for encoding evidence are available, such as:
 - the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}},
 - the Trusted Platform Modules (TPMs) {{TPM1.2}} {{TPM2.0}},
 - the Android Key Attestation, and
 - Apple Key Attestation.

-Like-wise, there are different encodings available for attestation results.
+Likewise, there are different encodings available for attestation results.
 One such encoding, AR4SI {{?I-D.ietf-rats-ar4si}} is being standardized by the RATS working group.